twbs/blog/_posts/2016-10-19-bootstrap-4-alpha-5.md

 Here's a look at what's new, how it works, and what might change in our next release.

-- First up, the navbar has a **brand new toggler** that featuers a customizable SVG-based `background-image`.
+- First up, the navbar has a **brand new toggler** that features a customizable SVG-based `background-image`.
 With the power of Sass variables, that allows us to easily change the color of those hamburger menu icons.

 - Second, the **default styles for the brand and navigation have largely been tweaked**.
 There's less custom styling overall and an emphasis on positioning and flexibility.